 Devon Yates’ direction keeps things moving at a brisk pace and makes the most of everyone’s talent while her choreography here is super groovy and so much fun.
 A marvelous example is the Birdie song, A Lot of Livin’ To Do, which here has become a raucous, hipster number where the ensemble really gets to show off their dancing skills.
 It’s a blast and highlight for the audience.

-Anders Keith leads the company as Albert Peterson and is nothing short of dazzling.
-Keith has charisma for days as he charms you with Put on A Happy Face and then breaks your heart as he pleads with his girl in Baby, Talk To Me.
+Anders Keith is a charming Albert Peterson, breaking hearts as he pleads with his girl in Baby, Talk To Me.
 Rinn Maldonado is the best Rose Alvarez in recent memory as she triple threats her way through all of the great Rose numbers culminating in a knockout performance of Spanish Rose.
 Longtime Theatre 360 member, Sage Saling, is clearly having a ball and is hysterical as Albert’s (martyr doesn’t begin to describe her!) mother and Annie Tighe is pitch perfect as the lucky Sweet Apple teen, Kim MacAfee.

 Chris Bensinger gives just the right amount of swagger and rock and roll sneer to Conrad Birdie and Andrew Byer has a solid comic turn as Mr. MacAfee.
 Olivia Heder has a beautiful voice and is a sweet Mrs. MacAfee and Ryan Liddy is adorable as Kim’s little brother, Randolph.
 The entire cast gives a sparkling performance, many playing multiple roles as the mayor, Shriners, reporters, and Sweet Apple parents and teenagers.
 The cast includes Bella Bilandzija, Paige Flores, Ava Gray, Shoka Kawashima, Avery King, Arjun Lakshman, Madeline McFadden, Candace Moore, Ellis Moss-Wharton, Ezra Muthiah, Ella Onderdonk, Caroline Patterson, Grace Patterson, Julio Cruz, Regan Sakai, and Mary Louisa Whitford.